Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 • Click on Open or restore an existing company and later Open a company file.

-• Later look for your company file in your computer that you copied to your Windows desktop.
+• Later look for your company file on your computer that you copied to your Windows desktop.

-If you can successfully open the copied company file, the problem was the file location.
+If you can successfully open the copied company file, the problem is the file location.
 Move the copied company file back to the original folder.

 • First, you need to quit the QuickBooks Desktop.
 Later, click on the File menu and next click on Quit QuickBooks Desktop.